Apocalypse Zero: Video game

 A video game based on Apocalypse Zero was released on the PlayStation on March 21, 1997, exclusively in Japan by Tomy.
 The game is a standard 3D fighting game allowing the player to go head-to-head against the CPU or against another player.
 It features seven characters to choose from based on both the anime and manga, and animated cut scenes taken from the OVA.

 Reception

 Due to the use of gratuitous violence and repulsive imagery, critical reception to Apocalypse Zero in the west has been largely negative.
 John Oppliger of AnimeNation called the Apocalypse Zero OVA "the most viscerally violent and gruesome anime" he has seen and "arguably the most grotesque anime ever made".
 Animerica called Apocalypse Zero the "Best Anime Splattervision" in its "Best of the Best" awards.
 "When a 45-minute video features a scene where someone's face is sucked off, and that's not even the most shocking thing in the video," the magazine proclaimed, "you know you'll be getting your horror-show money's worth."

 Despite this, the manga was well received and popular in Japan.
 Apocalypse Zero managed to be one of the finalists for the 1997 Tezuka Osamu Cultural Prize, losing out to Doraemon by Fujiko Fujio.

+The OVA's entry in The Encyclopedia of Science Fiction notes that the OVA "focuses on the grotesque imagery that dominates the manga, with over-the-top monsters –often sexualized, though in very different ways [...] – and considerable gore.
+Nonetheless, thanks to the cartoony nature of the monsters and violence, the horror is often overwhelmed by the absurdity.
+Providing the viewer leaves their finer sensibilities at the door, this is an enjoyable OVA series.".
+The reviewer also expressed regret that the unanimated parts include an interesting the subplot which explained how the powered armor used by some characters was made through ruthless sacrifices of civilians in a project overseen by Imperial Japan's military, with the participation of Shiro Ishii, the director of the infamous Unit 731.